Tip Harris 'KISSAKI' Sensei

 Brad Manosevitz Sensei began studying Aikido in 1990 under the direction of Linda Holiday Sensei in Santa Cruz, California.
 In addition to his training, he assisted, taught, and administered the Young People’s Program at Aikido of Santa Cruz for several years.
 Brad Sensei is a San-Dan (3rd Degree Black Belt) and Chief Instructor of Aikido Aspen, where he has been active in the Aikido community since his move to the area in January, 2001.
 He is an adjunct instructor at Castle Rock AIKIDO, leading special classes and workshops.

 Lee has experience in several other martial arts as well.
 They all contribute to his diverse, personal style and have helped shape his unique perspective on self-defense.
-Lee has earned black belt rank in, Japanese Jiu-jitsu and Tae Kwon Do and he has considerable experience in arts such as Shorin-Ryu Karate, Brazilian Jiu-jitsu, and most recently, Krav Maga.
+Lee also holds rank in Seki-Ryu Jiu-Jitsu, Tae Kwon Do, Shorin-Ryu Karate, Brazilian Jiu-Jistu, and Krav Maga.

 Iwakabe Sensei is the Kendo and Iaido instructor (the art of drawing the samurai katana) at Castle Rock AIKIDO.
 She teaches a style of Iaido called Musoshinden-ryu Iai.